lohitpt252003/backend-for-annaforces/README.md

 The `services/github_services.py` file provides a set of functions to interact with a GitHub repository.
 This service is used to manage the data stored in the `DATA` repository.

+### OTP and Email Service

+The `services/email_service.py` module handles OTP generation and sending via email using Flask-Mail.
+This is primarily used for user email verification during registration.

 #### Environment Variables

 To use the services, you need to set the following environment variables in a `.env` file in the root of the `backend-for-annaforces` directory: